Skip to main content

 Operation And Support Subsystem (OSS)

-It also keeps the traffic load within BSS in control.
+It also controls the traffic load within BSS.

 By establishing connections between different components of NSS and BCS, OSS controls and monitors the architecture.